7th Brigade (Australia)

+As of 2024, the 7th Brigade is Australia's "Ready Brigade" and generates a "Ready Battle Group".

 History

 The 7th Brigade traces its origins to 1912, when it was formed as a Militia brigade as part of the introduction of the compulsory training scheme, assigned to the 2nd Military District.
 At this time, the brigade's constituent units were located around Sydney, in New South Wales, with depots located around Darlinghurst, Surry Hills, Pyrmont, Redfern and Darlington.